Atrufulgium/atrufulgium.github.io/_posts/9999-01-01-funny-quine.md

 After this string, we're free to format our code however we like; there are no more ascii-restrictions.

-However, we don't actually want to concatenate this string into the result like this.
+However, we don't actually want to concatenate this letters string into the result like this.
 The solution to this is simple: just grab a random character from this string to build `34`, representing `"`.
 ```matlab
  ..[    [,],' a c e  h       p rst'(2)-31-32,..
 %..VWXYZ[\]^_`abcdefghijklmnopqrstuvwxyz{|}~